Auto-generated

 The HCP Working Memory Task consists of a visual N-Back design in which participants track sequential images and respond whether the current image matches the one presented two trials before (Barch et al. (2013)).
 The place subcondition, in which stimuli consisted of landscape and scene photographs, was extracted as a measure for visuo-spatial working memory (Barch et al. (2013)).

 This task was chosen as the closest available test of spatial processing capacity, linked to the FEF’s dorsal stream.
 Because the HCP dataset does not include an auditory spatial task, this visual task tests the supramodal hypothesis.
 Participants might solve these tasks via object recognition rather than spatial navigation, which might reduce observed effects in the dorsal network.
 Additionally, since IFJa has been shown to be involved in working memory (Bedini & Baldauf (2021)), its connectivity may contribute to Place task predictions independently of any semantic strategy, making it difficult to cleanly attribute ventral model effects to a single mechanism.
 For this analysis, 19 subjects were excluded from the N = 371 subsample (18 due to head motion > 0.15 mm, 1 due to missing scores), yielding an effective N = 352.
-However, the Spearman correlation between behavioral scores and head motion was (), indicating a significant association between motion and Place Acc performance.
+However, the Spearman correlation between behavioural scores and head motion was (), indicating a significant association between motion and Place Acc performance.
 This constitutes a potential confound and is discussed as a limitation in section 5.7.

 3.4.2.3 Words-in-Noise (NIH Toolbox Noise Comparison)

-The NIH Toolbox Words-in-Noise test assesses the ability to recognize spoken words in background noise by adaptively decreasing the signal-to-noise ratio across trials (Zecker (2013)).
+The NIH Toolbox Words-in-Noise test assesses the ability to recognise spoken words in background noise by adaptively decreasing the signal-to-noise ratio across trials (Zecker (2013)).
 The task is a valid measure of low-level acoustic signal separation rather than high-level semantic processing.
-This test was included as a control paradigm to determine whether IFJa network connectivity generalizes across auditory tasks or whether acoustic signal separation relies on a functionally different network.
+This test was included as a control paradigm to determine whether IFJa network connectivity generalises across auditory tasks or whether acoustic signal separation relies on a functionally different network.

-3.4.3 Connectivity-Based Behavioral Prediction
+3.4.3 Connectivity-Based Behavioural Prediction

 4.0 Results

 Our analyses reveal a clear functional dissociation between the auditory where- and what-streams at the level of their prefrontal top-down regulators.
-Partial correlation of the two seed regions FEF and IFJa shows a distinct connectivity that aligns with the proposed supramodal organization.
+Partial correlation of the two seed regions FEF and IFJa shows a distinct connectivity that aligns with the proposed supramodal organisation.
 The FEF is selectively coupled to spatial-parietal and motor circuits, while IFJa is preferentially connected to the ventral semantic network and the Broca complex.
 This double dissociation is further supported by seed-specificity validations (FEF vs. 55b, IFJa vs. IFJp) and by the analysis of Broca’s areas 44 and 45.

 4.1 Global Connectivity Patterns

 Before examining each stream individually, we assess the overall functional dissociation between the auditory ‘what’ and ‘where’ streams.
-Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighboring control seeds.
+Using full and partial correlation, we compare the connectivity profiles of the two prefrontal seed regions FEF and IFJa, and validate their anatomical specificity against neighbouring control seeds.

 4.1.1 FEF vs. IFJa: Validation of Prefrontal Seed Regions